hashbangcode/drupal-queue-api-talk/src/slides.md

 ## Warmer

 - Warms the cache for content entities.
 Runs this process via a queue.
-- The sitemap.xml processing is a good example of storing an array in the queue item.
+- The sitemap.xml processing is a good example of storing an array in the queue data.

 <small>https://www.drupal.org/project/warmer</small>